JoshPattman/obtext/README.md

-# Objective Text - A Streamlined Markup Language
+# Objective Text - A Dead Simple Markup Language
 Objective Text is a minimalist markup language designed for blog writing, designed by blending `html` and `latex`.
 Its key feature is its simplicity, with a grammar that consists of only three elements:

 - Objects: Denoted by `@object_name`